algorandfoundation/docs/docs/feature-guides/accounts.md

 **Reasons you might _not_ want to use standalone accounts**

-If you prefer storing your keys encrypted on disk instead of storing humaan-readable 25-word mnemonics, kmd may be a better option.
+If you prefer storing your keys encrypted on disk instead of storing human-readable 25-word mnemonics, kmd may be a better option.

 ### How to generate a standalone account